furqansiddiqui/bip39-mnemonic-php/README.md

 ### Reverse

-Use mnemonic codes to find entropy
+Use mnemonic codes to find entropy.
+By default lib will cross-check checksum therefore not using valid mnemonic codes will throw an exception.

 ```php
 <?php